florenceshelley/ls-programming/js101/lesson-02/notes.md

 * You want to avoid variable shadowing, since it's almost never what you intended

 * Exceptions in JS halt the execution of the program immediately (thereby preventing us from moving further down the code/stops executing the rest of the code)

+## Re-read: Objects vs Primitive Values

+1. Every value in JS is either a primitive or an object
+2. Primitives are atomic values
+3. Objects are "compound" values made up of primitives or other objects
+4. Primitive values are immutable, i.e. you can't add to, remove from or otherwise change a primitive value.
+Any operation performed on a primitive value returns a new primitive value
+5. Objects are mutable, i.e. certain operations on objects can change the object in place.
+All variables that you have reference to that object will see that change

+* Be sure to understand the difference between "pass by reference" vs. "pass by value"